-The small side street that the cart was on was absolutely devoid of any white people, and I felt like I had found somewhere very local.
+The small side street that the cart was on was absolutely devoid of any tourists, so I felt like I had found somewhere very local.
 The vendor poured a white-tan batter on a hot, flat surface.
 The batter spread out just like crepes, but the circles were much smaller.
-The sign said “25 baht” (lesss than 1 US dollar) so I decided to give one a try.
+The sign said “25 baht” (less than 1 US dollar) so I decided to give one a try.

 The vender scooped up the cooked “crepes” and spread a white marshmallow fluff onto them.
 She then topped them with a shredded fruit/vegetable that was bright orange.
 To my delight, she filled up an entire box full of them!
 For less than a dollar, this was a huge deal.